hogbergmarkus/pythonic-hangman/README.md

 - The game can be played multiple times due to a large amount of words supplied,

   and different difficulty settings.

+### Goals of the user

+- The user wants to play a word-based game with a large variety of words.

+- They want to be able to choose difficulty.

+- The game should be easy to understand.